-A. That OSC reviews and comments on proposals for a more resident-facing approach to community engagement, through a new model for community forums as well as additional support for resident associations

-B. That OSC reviews and comments on proposals replace the biennial residents survey with a new digital engagement platform that includes a citizens panel
+- A. That Cabinet agrees the proposals for a more resident-facing approach to community engagement, through a new model for community forums as well as additional support for resident associations - B. That Cabinet agrees to the proposals to supplement the biennial residents survey with a new digital engagement platform that includes a citizens panel